Art-ek/HTTP-codes-URL-and-redirects/README.md

 - script follows redirections (5 by default - can be changed)
 - results will be saved it 4 different files ()

-Script has 2 parameters
+Script has 2 parameters.
--list
--local_proxy

-Argument for the list parameter will be your previously created file with all domains you want to check Arguments for the local_proxy are $true or $false.
+- list (Argument for the list parameter will be your previously created file with all domains you want to check)

+- local_proxy (Arguments for the local_proxy are $true or $false.)

 Usage: